 This FAQ answers some of the most frequently asked questions about gay marriages.
-There are now thirteen U.S. states, Washington DC and many countries in the world that recognize same-sex marriage.
+There are now a growing number of U.S. states, Washington DC and many countries in the world that recognize same-sex marriage.

 Note: The information in this article was accurate when it was published.
 It is important that you verify all information with your local marriage license office or county clerk before making any wedding or travel plans.
 Please notify us of any oversights or errors.